-Alopecia is identified by areas of hair loss on a dog but these bald spots may simply be symptoms of a bigger issue.
-There are many causes of alopecia with some being easily fixed while others are more specific chronic issues.
+Alopecia is defined as areas of abnormal hair loss on a dog but these bald spots are typically signs of a bigger health issue.
+There are many causes of alopecia with some being easily fixed while others are caused by more chronic issues.
 By understanding the different reasons why a dog may develop alopecia, a dog owner will be better prepared to help treat the hair loss in a timely manner.

 What Is Alopecia?

 Alopecia is another word for hair loss and there are many different types of alopecia that can affect dogs.
-All the different types of alopecia cause hair loss but they are classified by the location or cause of the hair loss.
+These types are classified by the location or cause of the hair loss.

-The key to identifying alopecia is hair loss but some reasons for alopecia can also cause itching and inflammation.
-Depending on the type of or reason for the alopecia, there may be round, focal areas of hair loss, a moth-eaten appearance to the fur, or even symmetrical hair loss on either side of the body.
+Itching and inflammation of the skin may also accompany alopecia.
+Depending on the cause of the alopecia, there may be round, focal areas of hair loss, a moth-eaten appearance to the fur, or even symmetrical hair loss on either side of the body.

 Causes of Alopecia

-Alopecia can occur due to a number of reasons.
+Alopecia can occur due to a number of reasons, but causes are typically lumped into two categories: congenital or acquired.
 Some causes of alopecia have specific names while others are simply considered hair loss due to an underlying reason.
 Some specific types of alopecia include:

-- Alopecia Areata - Focal areas of hair loss are classic with this type of alopecia.
-This is a rare auto-immune disease that typically doesn't have any inflammation alongside the hair loss and is usually seen on the head and neck.
+- Alopecia Areata: Focal areas of hair loss are classic with this type of alopecia.
+This is a rare auto-immune disease that typically doesn't have any inflammation.
+It is usually seen on the head and neck.

-- Post-Injection Alopecia - After specific types of injections, some dogs develop alopecia at the injection site.
-Post-injection alopecia usually occurs after a rabies vaccination or steroid injection is given and is due to the inflammation these injections can cause in the skin.
+- Post-Injection Alopecia: After specific types of injections, some dogs develop alopecia at the injection site.
+Post-injection alopecia has been reported to occur after rabies vaccination or steroid injection and is due to the inflammation these injections can cause in the skin.

-- Pattern Baldness - This hair loss has an unknown cause but is seen in some breeds of dogs.
-It also often causes a hyperpigmentation to the areas with alopecia.
+- Pattern Baldness: This hair loss has an unknown cause but is seen in some breeds of dogs, like Dachshunds.
+It also often causes a hyperpigmentation to the underlying areas of skin.

-Alopecia can also occur due to parasites such as mites or fleas, environmental or food allergies, bacterial or fungal infections, hormonal issues such as low thyroid hormone production levels, topical medications, and even seasonal fluctuations.
+Alopecia can also occur due to parasites such as mites or fleas, environmental or food allergies, bacterial or fungal infections, hormonal issues such as low thyroid hormone (hypothyroidism) or high cortisol (Cushing's disease), some tumors, topical medications, and even seasonal fluctuations.

 How to Diagnose Alopecia

 If hair loss is noted in a dog, your veterinarian will try to determine the cause of it.
-Skin scrapings, physical examinations for parasites, skin cultures or biopsies, and even blood tests may be recommended to discover the reason for the alopecia.
+Skin scrapings for parasites, physical examination, blood tests, and skin cultures or biopsies may be recommended to discover the reason for the alopecia.
 Some forms of alopecia do not have specific tests but they are usually diagnosed after other reasons are ruled out.

 Treatment of Alopecia

 The treatment for alopecia in dogs will vary based on the underlying reason for the hair loss.
-In some cases, anti-parasitics, antibiotics, anti-fungals, steroids, and other medications may be needed to cure the hair loss by fixing the reason for it.
-Other times there is no cure for alopecia due to auto-immune or genetic causes and supplements like melatonin are used to decrease the amount of hair loss that occurs.
+In some cases, anti-parasitics, antibiotics, anti-fungals, or other medications may be needed to cure the hair loss by fixing the underlying cause.
+Other times there is no cure for alopecia due to auto-immune or genetic causes.

 How to Prevent Alopecia

 Some types of alopecia are preventable while others are out of a dog owner's control.
 Using parasite control and making sure any hair accessories are not applied too tightly are the best ways to prevent these avoidable types of alopecia.
-Other types of alopecia that are due to a genetic predisposition or auto-immune cause are not preventable but may be lessened with selective breeding.
+Other types of alopecia that are due to a genetic or auto-immune cause are not preventable but may be lessened for future generations with selective breeding.

 Is Alopecia Contagious?

-Hair loss itself is not contagious but some reasons for the alopecia may be.
+Hair loss itself is not contagious but some causes of the alopecia may be.
 If parasites, bacterial, or fungal infections are the reasons for alopecia, these may be transmissible to other pets as well as people.

 Risk Factors for Alopecia in Dogs